dakaii/crawl-news/README.md

 pip install -r requirements.txt
 ```

-## run the following command to scrape bcc.com
+## run the following command in the top root directory to scrape bcc.com

 ```console
 cd news
 scrapy crawl bbc
 ```

-## run the flask app to start up the api.
+## run the following command in the top root directory to run the program to start up the api

 ```console